In an ‘Awkward’ Appeal, Wikipedia is Asking Indian Users to Donate

 This is not the first time that Wikipedia has asked for donations from its readers.
 Back in 2015, Wikimedia Foundation had asked for donations to keep its sister sites safe, secure, fast and available.

-The money was also being used to pay salaries to editors and the staff that works with the organisation.
+(Correction: An earlier version of this article said the money was also being used to pay salaries to editors and the staff who work with the organisation.
+The claim was removed upon clarification from the Wikimedia Foundation asserting the contrary.
+The error is regretted.)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.